 Cattle Feed Yard

-The replacement batching system software that Sterling Systems’ ended up supplying utilized a Desktop PC (supplied by customer) running Sterling Systems’ new (at the time) Windows based Batching Software.
-The PC was connected to the existing customer Control Panel(s) that houses the Programmable Logic Controller (PLC) and the PLC provided Input/Output (I/O) interface to the field devices.
+The replacement batching system software that Sterling Systems & Controls ended up supplying utilized a Desktop PC (supplied by the customer) running Sterling Systems & Controls new (at the time) Windows based Batching Software.
+The PC was connected to the existing customer Control Panel(s) that house the Programmable Logic Controller (PLC) and the PLC provided Input/Output (I/O) interface to the field devices.

 The existing manual Control Panel enclosed the seven (7) weight indicators and panel mounted switches for manual back-up capability.
 The batching system incorporated standard batching features such as the multi-tasking capability that allows the system to batch while editing or checking formulas, formula creation, ingredient tracking, ingredient inventory/usage and other main menu functions.
-One major benefit of the Sterling Systems batching system, per the customer, is that it produces batches faster than the previous suppliers’ batching system!
+According to the customer, one major benefit of the Sterling Systems & Controls batching system is that it produces batches faster than the previous suppliers’ batching system.

-Over the years there have been several additions or modifications to the Sterling Systems’ batching system, performed by Sterling Systems, working with the customer.
+Over the years there have been several additions or modifications to the Sterling Systems & Controls batching system, performed by Sterling Systems, working with the customer.
 The automation upgrade in these changes include additional report functions, remote display monitor, additional scale modifications, lot summary table, and most recently a major upgrade and modification in automation software and graphic interface.
-The modularity and continuous upgrade in state-of-the-art capabilities by Sterling Systems & Controls allows for the premier support and growth of the batching system by Sterling Systems on behalf of the customer.
-In the most recent upgrade Sterling Systems & Controls supplied the following automation equipment to upgrade the existing Sterling batching system:
+The modular nature of the system and continuous upgrade in state-of-the-art capabilities by Sterling Systems & Controls allows for the premier support and growth of the batching system by Sterling Systems & Controls on behalf of the customer.
+In the most recent upgrade, Sterling Systems & Controls supplied the following automation equipment to upgrade the existing Sterling batching system: